 WATER AND GROWTH DIALOGUE- Through a Water Efficiency Grant, the Keystone Center is facilitating a dialogue to quantify water use through different land use patterns as well as bringing together land use and water managers to discuss where integration can occur.
 Kevin Reidy is on the technical advisory group as well as the steering committee.
-The group is modeling runs using Denver Water's water use data and running that through different land use pattern scenarios.
-At present time, Denver Water is still running numbers through their model.
+At present time, Denver Water is still running numbers through their model but should be done very soon.
+The project is moving into the exploratory scenario planning phase.
+With the help of the Sonoran Institute, the group will run various scenarios and see how climate, economy and social trends affect the model runs.
 (Kevin Reidy)

 CFWE CITIZEN'S GUIDE TO CONSERVATION WORKGROUP- Kevin Reidy is participating in the working group to develop the next CFWE Citizen's Guide to Conservation.
 The last edition was published in 2004 and much has changed since that time.
-Kevin attended the first brainstorming session in early August and CFWE staff created the outline for the next edition and the workgroup commented on the outline.
-The workgroup will review a couple of drafts over the coming months and the guide should be published at the end of March 2016.
+Kevin reviewed the draft in early April and provided comments to CFWE.
 (Kevin Reidy)

-SB15-008 IMPLEMENTATION- Kevin Reidy has begun working with counterparts from DOLA to create trainings specified in SB 15-008 (AKA the land use bill).
+SB15-008 IMPLEMENTATION- Kevin Reidy is working with counterparts from DOLA to create trainings specified in SB 15-008 (AKA the land use bill).
 This bill stated that the CWCB and DOLA would create trainings for land use and water planning professionals in order to incorporate water conservation and demand management best practices into land use planning.
-The project team has started meeting and forming an advisory group.
-Curriculum will be developed with webinars and in person trainings taking place in Spring-Summer of 2016.
-One training will take place at the Rocky
+Curriculum will be developed with webinars and in person trainings taking place in Summer-Fall of 2016.
+A successful training took place at the Rocky Mountain Land Use Institute's spring conference in early March.
+At present Kevin and DOLA staff are reviewing the first module.
+(Kevin Reidy)